 Repairing the world...

 The Jewish cemetery of Bodzentyn was projected to be restored in 2008—2009.
 This event was preceded by local projects aiming to involve people clearing bushes and weeds, first on the initiatives of the Roman Catholic priest Father Leszek Sikorski in 2005/2006 and then by the chairman of the cultural association Odnowica Krystyna Nowakowska in 2007, who also started the project Pamietnik (Diary), engaging young people to read and learn about Dawid Rubinowicz and the former Jewish community of Bodzentyn.

 A joint project

 Since 1997 when Max Safir (Shimon Manes Szafir) of Sweden, born in Bodzentyn, visited Poland for the first time after the war, he looked for ways to restore the Jewish cemetery.
 In 2008, at last, it became possible for him to cooperate with others who had begun to put the Jewish cemetery in order.

-Several men and women in different parts of the world related to the former Jewish Community of Bodzentyn contributed to the funds raised in co-operation with the Editor.
-The project also received funds from churches, associations, one school and one municipality and many private donors in Sweden.
+Several men and women in different parts of the world related to the former Jewish Community of Bodzentyn contributed to the funds raised in cooperation with the Editor.
+The project also received funds from a few Swedish churches, associations, a school and a municipality as well as many private donors.

-Supporting Max Safir, the Swedish Committee Against Antisemitism (SCAA), headed by the current CEO Lena Jersenius, helped fund-raising and transferred the money to the Dawid Rubinoiwcz Society founded in 2009, headed by Jan Pałysiewicz at the time of the restoration.
-The SCAA also gave the list of donors to the municipality at the end of the project.
+Supporting Max Safir, the Swedish Committee Against Antisemitism (SCAA), headed by the current CEO Lena Jersenius, helped with fund-raising and transferred the money to the Dawid Rubinowicz Society founded in 2009, headed by Jan Pałysiewicz at the time of the restoration.
+The SCAA also gave the municipality the list of donors at the project's end.

 The video shows part of the events that took place during the Dawid Rubinowicz Days II in 2009, organized by Towarzystwo Dawida Rubinowicza (the David Rubinowicz Society), the Odnowica, the Communal Office of Bodzentyn, the Jan Karski Society, and Towarzystwo Przyjaciół Bodzentyna (Friends of Bodzentyn Society).